Hi there!

 Vancouver is well-connected by public transit, including between the airport and downtown, which means it’s also well connected between the airport and the cruise port.

 The most famous place to stay near the cruise port is the Pan Pacific.
 This is the cruise port hotel.
 You will basically be staying at the cruise port.
-You can arrange have your luggage delivered from hotel to cruise ship.
-Read the reviews.
+You can arrange to have your luggage delivered from hotel to cruise ship.

 You might have a bit of sticker shock looking at the prices of hotels near Vancouver cruise port in the summer. ðĪŠ